 - A pack of kittens is called a kindle, while a pack of adult cats is called a clowder.

-- An adult cat can run about 12 miles per hour, and can sprint at nearly thirty miles per hour.
+- An adult cat can run about 12 miles per hour, and can sprint at nearly 30 miles per hour.

-- A cat’s tongue is scratchy because it’s lined with papillae tiny elevated backwards hooks that help to hold prey in place.
+- A cat’s tongue is scratchy because it’s lined with tiny papillae, positioned-backwards hooks that help to hold prey in place.

 - Cats’ bodies are extremely flexible; the cat skeleton contains more than 230 bones (a human has about 206), and the pelvis and shoulders loosely attach to the spine.
 This adds to their flexibility and allows them to fit through very small spaces.

 - Cats have better memories than dogs.
-Tests conducted by the University of Michigan concluded that while a dog’s memory lasts no more than 5 minutes, a cat’s can last as long as 16 hours exceeding even that of monkeys and orangutans.
+Tests conducted by the University of Michigan concluded that while a dog’s memory lasts no more than five minutes, a cat’s can last as long as 16 hours, exceeding even that of monkeys and orangutans.

 - To survive, every bird must eat at least half its own weight in food each day.